lunasec-io/lunasec/docs/blog/2021-11-09-docker-buildkit.md

 ## Docker Buildkit doesn't run containers, it just builds them.

 To run any images built inside the "docker-container" builder, you have to use the argument `--load` which will spend a long time transferring the image into the host's docker.
-In my case, that cancelled out any speed gains from the incremental caching.
+In my case, that cancelled out any speed gains from the intermediate caching.
 At that point, I realized Buildkit wasn't the solution to our slow builds, but clearly it has other advantages that might be useful to us in the future.

 One thing the docker-container builder *is* excellent at is pushing containers to a remote repository, which it can do directly from the builder.